pixeljam/pixeljam.github.io/_posts/2014-03-13-glorkian-warrior-the-trials-of-glork.md

 Future Plans
 ------------

-Currently Mac, PC, iPhone, iPad, and iPod Touch versions are available for Glorkian Warrior: The Trials of Glork.
 Pixeljam is working with Noodlecake Games to release the Android version.

-We presently have no plans to bring Glorkian Warrior to any other platforms or consoles though it's not out of the question.
-Send us a note if you are really interested in seeing it on your favorite platform.
+We presently have no plans to bring Glorkian Warrior to any other platforms or consoles.